 5. Red wine

 While too much alcohol isn't good for you, red wine can increase good cholesterol.
-(Photo: Angelo Amboldi/flickr)
+(Photo: Angelo Amboldi [CC BY-ND 2.0]/Flickr)

 The good: Red wine, in moderation, might reduce risk of heart disease by increasing good cholesterol in your body.
-It has also demonstrated the ability to burn fat in tests on mice, although this may not translate to humans.
+It has also demonstrated the ability to burn fat, although the same is also true of red grape juice, at least in this experiment.

 The bad: More is less when it comes to red wine.
 While one or two glasses a day might result in health benefits, drinking more than that has been shown to lead to abnormal heart rhythms, high blood pressure, liver problems and more.
 And of course, red wine is high in calories, so it can increase weight gain.

 Despite high fat content, nuts are filled with nutrients.
-(Photo: Mariya Chorna/flickr)
+(Photo: Mariya Chorna [CC BY 2.0]/Flickr)

 The good: Consuming nuts each day is good for your heart because nuts are packed with nutrients and can lower bad cholesterol levels in your blood, which is the main cause of heart disease.

-The bad: The negatives to nuts include a high fat and calorie content, which can lead to weight gain.
+The bad: The negatives of nuts include a high fat and calorie content, which can lead to weight gain.

 The egg yolk is packed with vitamins and nutrients.
-(Photo: Amy Ross/flickr)
+(Photo: Amy Ross [CC BY-ND 2.0]/Flickr)

 The good: Egg yolks are absolutely bursting with different nutrients and vitamins.
 From one egg yolk, your body will benefit from calcium, iron, phosphorus, zinc, thiamin, folate and panthenic acid, B6 and B12.

 The bad: Eggs are high in cholesterol.
-About 300 milligrams of sodium is what’s recommended daily by the American Heart Association, and eating one egg comes in at 185 mg, far over half of that recommendation.
+About 300 milligrams of sodium is what’s recommended daily by the American Heart Association, and eating one egg comes in at 185 mg, more than half of that recommendation.

 8. Red meat

 Eating red meat in moderation can increase protein levels in the body.
-(Photo: Ronald Sarayudej/flickr)
+(Photo: Ronald Sarayudej [CC BY 2.0]/Flickr)

-The bad: There are problems with eating too much red meat.
-People who eat 3 ounces of red meat per day are 13 percent more likely to die from heart disease or cancer, according to Harvard.
-This doesn’t mean red meat will kill you, but it does mean it may be unhealthy to eat too much of it.
-Eating red meat can also harden blood vessels as well as increase the risk of type 2 diabetes.
+The bad: Red meat has been linked to an increased risk of cancer.
+People who eat 3 ounces of red meat per day are 13 percent more likely to die from heart disease or cancer, according to a study published in International Journal of Epidemiology.
+This doesn’t mean red meat will kill you, but it does mean it could be unhealthy to eat too much of it.
+Eating red meat can also harden blood vessels as well as increase your risk of type 2 diabetes.

 Two beers per day could potentially lower the risk of heart disease.
-(Photo: Martin Garrido/flickr)
+(Photo: Martin Garrido [CC BY 2.0]/Flickr)

 The bad: As we all know, beer isn’t the first thing you’d want to grab when you’re on a diet.
 It’s high in calories and can foster weight gain.
 It’s also important to remember that alcohol is addictive and can lead to liver disease if it’s over-consumed.